 3D video files have different methods of image packaging.
 First select Normal, see how the frames are arranged, then switch to the option you want.

-Button: File
+Button: Video

 To show video or single image.
 Select single picture file or video file.

-Button: Folder
+Button: Image

 To show multiple pictures or photos.
 Select the location of the directory with the image files.
 The slide show will automatically start.